intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 hello = "hello universe";
 ```

-A more experienced codemod developer would consider such cases and think about:
-- Replacing var declarations that are mutated with const.
+Simply replacing all var instances with const would break the code if:

+- `var` is a loop index declaration
+- `var` is a mutated variable

-- Avoid replacing for loop declarations with const (except For...of/in loops).
+Therefore we should avoid replacing such declarations with const and implement fallbacks for such cases.

-- Using `let` as a fallback for `var` declarations in such cases.
+A better approach in such case would be:

+- Transform such instances of `var` where we can’t use const to `let`.
+- Transform all other `var` instances safely into `const`.

-With that in mind, now let's take a look at a step-by-step process of how the codemod pro [Christoph Nakazawa](https://github.com/cpojer) tackles those cases in his [`no-vars`](https://github.com/cpojer/js-codemod/blob/master/transforms/no-vars.js) transform.
+With that in mind, now let's take a look at a step-by-step process of how the codemod pro [Christoph Nakazawa](https://github.com/cpojer) tackles those cases in his [no-vars](https://github.com/cpojer/js-codemod/blob/master/transforms/no-vars.js) transform.

 ---